LoopKit/looptips/docs/settings/overview.md

 * duration of insulin action (DIA)
 * correction/target range

 Typically, most people with type 1 diabetes consult with their endocrinologist to develop and revise their settings.
-The endocrinologist usually reviews the patient's BG and treatments history at each appointment to assess whether settings need to be adjusted.
+The endocrinologist usually reviews the patient's glucose and treatment history at each appointment to assess whether settings need to be adjusted.
 There are several great books available about the topic (Think Like A Pancreas, etc)

 ## Why settings still matter

+Loop is primarily a set of math equations called an algorithm.
+The recommendations and actions that Loop takes are based on that algorithm, and the settings you enter in your Loop app are the basis for that math.

+Let's start by thinking about basal rates.
+A well-adjusted basal schedule is designed to keep your BG steady throughout the day, everything else being equal.
+So...if you were to not eat, not exercise, and basically keep a mellow lifestyle...basals should keep your BGs steady.

+That is how Loop's math starts, and it's an important point to remember as you use and learn your Loop app.
+Loop's math is based on the assumption that the basal schedule you have provided in your settings are capable of keeping your BGs steady in the absence of other stressors.
+So as your BGs go out of range for an unusual short-term influence like stress, exercise, or unannounced carbs, Loop will apply corrective insulin (via temp basal) adjustments to bring your BGs back to target.

 With all the excitement about automated insulin delivery, some people mistakenly assume that the user's settings don't matter anymore....that **<i>everything</i>** is automated.
 However, settings do still matter as they provide the basis for Loop's math.
 Diabetes is not a static math equation.
 What worked for basals, insulin sensitivity, or carb ratios yesterday...well, that might not work today.
 The degree that those variations happen can affect your looping experience.

 Let's give some examples to help.
-When you go to calculate a meal bolus, your math probably looks similar to this:
+When you calculate a meal bolus, your math probably looks similar to this:

 <p align="center">
 <img src="../img/bolus-equation.jpg" width="450">
 </p>

-But then many times you are also probably adjusting that math based on any number of "factors" that you are aware could be affecting your BG.
+But many times you are probably adjusting that math based on any number of "factors" that you are aware could be affecting your BG.
 [Diatribe](https://diabetesresearchconnection.org/42-factors-affect-blood-glucose/) put together this great list of factors that affect BGs, and therefore could also affect how you'd adjust your insulin delivery from what they otherwise would normally be.

 <p align="center">
 <img src="../img/bg-factors.png" width="450">